RafikFarhad/push-to-gcr-github-action/ReadMe.md

 ## Inputs

 ### `gcloud_service_key`
 The service account key of google cloud.
 The JSON file can be encoded in base64 or in plain text.
-This field is required.
+Prior to version 4.1 - This field is required.
+From version 4.2 - This field is optional if you are using workload identity with [`google-github-actions/auth@v0`](https://github.com/google-github-actions/auth)
 ### `registry`
 The registry where the image should be pushed.
 Default `gcr.io`.